corverroos/replay/README.md

 ## Safety

 The `replay.Client` and `replay.RunContext` APIs are not type safe.
-It up to the user of the replay framework to ensure that protobuf message types (input and output) passed to and returned from activities, signals and runs match those defined in the actual code.
+It up to the user of the replay framework to ensure that protobuf message types (input and output) passed to and returned from activities, signals, outputs and runs match those defined in the actual code.

-The names of workflows, activities and signals must also match and may not change while runs are active.
+The names of workflows, activities and outputs must also match and may not change while runs are active.
 Renaming functions is therefore not allowed once used in production, except if explicit name overrides are used via `replay.WithName`.